 A botanical tincture and a spagyric tincture start with the same plant, but they extract completely different chemistries.

 A botanical tincture is made by soaking plant material in alcohol and water.
 This pulls out alcohol-soluble and water-soluble compounds.
 After straining, the plant matter (called the marc) is discarded.
-Chemically, a tincture contains only what the alcohol and water can dissolve.
-The minerals, salts, and many bound nutrients remain locked inside the leftover plant fiber.
+Chemically, a tincture contains only what is soluble in alcohol and water.
+The minerals, and many bound nutrients remain locked inside the leftover plant fiber.

-Because the mineral salts change the tincture’s pH, conductivity, and molecular environment, many compounds become more bioavailable, meaning easier for the body to recognize and use.
+Because the mineral salts gently shift the tincture’s pH, and molecular environment, many compounds become more bioavailable, meaning easier for the body to recognize and sometimes process.
 The presence of electrolytes and trace minerals can also subtly alter how the extract interacts with the nervous system and tissues, a phenomenon documented in traditional alchemical texts and increasingly supported by modern phytochemistry.

 The result is a preparation that contains the body, soul, and spirit of the plant: its chemistry, its volatile essence, and its liberated mineral intelligence.
 In short: